nikitaresh/image_streaming/README.md

 # Image Streaming
 Streaming images from Raspberry Pi Camera to Qt Viewer

 This repository represents streaming images from Raspberry Pi to remoute application through the server.
-The System consist of three projects:
+The System consists of three projects:

 [Server](#server)